bluedrop-learning-networks/eslint-config-bluedrop/README.md

 1. Ensure you have installed the dependencies from General Setup
 1. `npm install --save-dev eslint-plugin-babel`
-1. add `"extends": "bluedrop/babel"` to your ESLint config file
+1. Add `"extends": "bluedrop/babel"` to your ESLint config file

 ### eslint-config-bluedrop/ecmascript-7

-An extension of `eslint-config-bluedrop` that adds support for ecmascript 7.
+An extension of `eslint-config-bluedrop` that adds support for ECMAScript 7.

 1. Ensure you have installed the dependencies from General Setup
-1. add `"extends": "bluedrop/ecmascript-7"` to your ESLint config file
+1. Add `"extends": "bluedrop/ecmascript-7"` to your ESLint config file

 ### eslint-config-bluedrop/ecmascript-8

-An extension of `eslint-config-bluedrop` that adds support for ecmascript 8.
+An extension of `eslint-config-bluedrop` that adds support for ECMAScript 8.

 1. Ensure you have installed the dependencies from General Setup
-1. add `"extends": "bluedrop/ecmascript-8"` to your ESLint config file
+1. Add `"extends": "bluedrop/ecmascript-8"` to your ESLint config file

 ## Contributing